pulumi/pulumi-rke/sdk/python/README.md

 The following configuration points are available:

-- `digitalocean:token` - (Required) This is the DO API token.
-Alternatively, this can also be specified using environment variables, ordered by precedence, `DIGITALOCEAN_TOKEN` or `DIGITALOCEAN_ACCESS_TOKEN`.
-- `digitalocean:spacesAccessId` - (Optional) The access key ID used for Spaces API operations.
-May be set via the `SPACES_ACCESS_KEY_ID` environment variable.
-- `digitalocean:spacesSecretKey` - (Optional) The secret key used for Spaces API operations.
-May be set via the `SPACES_SECRET_ACCESS_KEY` environment variable.
-- `digitalocean:apiEndpoint` - (Optional) This can be used to override the base URL for DigitalOcean API requests.
-May be set via the `DIGITALOCEAN_API_URL` environment variable.
-Default is `https://api.digitalocean.com`.
+- `rke:debug` - (Optional) Enable RKE debug logs.
+It can also be sourced from the `RKE_DEBUG` environment variable.
+Default `false` (bool)

-## Concepts

-The `@pulumi/digitalocean` package provides a strongly-typed means to create cloud applications that create and interact closely with DigitalOcean resources.
-Resources are exposed for the entirety of DigitalOcean resources and their properties, including (but not limited to), 'droplet', 'floatingIp', 'firewalls', etc.  Many convenience APIs have also been added to make development easier and to help avoid common mistakes, and to get stronger typing.
+- `rke:logFile` - (Optional) Save RKE logs to a file.
+It can also be sourced from the `RKE_LOG_FILE` environment variable (string)

 ## Reference

-For further information, please visit [the DigitalOcean provider docs](https://www.pulumi.com/docs/intro/cloud-providers/digitalocean) or for detailed reference documentation, please visit [the API docs](https://www.pulumi.com/docs/reference/pkg/digitalocean).
+For further information, please visit [the DigitalOcean provider docs](https://www.pulumi.com/docs/intro/cloud-providers/rke) or for detailed reference documentation, please visit [the API docs](https://www.pulumi.com/docs/reference/pkg/rke).